body and the faculty are involved in creating and maintaining the

 to the school of Nursing Receptionist by Aug.
 1 of each year.
 It

-is recommended that the student participate in the annual
+is required that the student participate in the annual

 influenza inoculation program which is provided by the Hospital

 free of charge.
 The School of Nursing/Hospital complies with the

 current OSHA regulations regarding blood borne pathogens.
 Updated information is provided annually for incoming

 It is recommended